How to Spec a Garment Using Points of Measure (POM) for Fashion and Apparel

 Tolerance

-The amount above or below your spec that you are willing to accept from the factory.
-It is indicated with a +/- compared to the spec given.
-Production tolerance and sampling tolerance can differ, and there’s a tendency of being more strict and precise for sampling.
-Remember that this isn’t a one-way street, and manufacturers also have to accept the tolerance you propose.
+Tolerance refers to the acceptable amount above or below your specified measurement that you are willing to tolerate from the factory.
+It is denoted with a +/- sign in comparison to the original spec provided.
+While production and sampling tolerance vary, sampling tends to be more stringent and precise.
+It's important to note that the tolerance you propose is not a one-way street, and manufacturers must also accept it.

-The guide is a packet of images or sketches to shows where to measure the garments based on POMs.
-If you want, you can also take a photo of the garment with measurement tape.
-You are supposed to include the POM codes you’ve created to show exactly how you want them to be interpreted.
+The How to Measure guide is a visual aid that includes sketches and images to indicate where to measure the garments based on the POMs.
+For added clarity, you can even include a photo of the garment with a measuring tape.
+Make sure to include the POM codes you've created so that the manufacturer knows precisely how you want them to be interpreted.

 For good measure